pianosounds/HeteroPush/README.md

 ## DQN based

-We alse provide the method to filtering frames directly with DQN, similar to scheduler, you just need set up the parameters, train&test options and configs set up the parameters, train&test options and configs and run:
+We alse provide the method to filtering frames directly with DQN, similar to scheduler, you just need set up the parameters, train&test options and configs and run:

 ```
   python run_dqn_forward_profile.py